cogini/elixir-deploy-template/README.md

 ```shell
 asdf install
 ```
-Run this multiple times until everything is installed (should be twice).
+Run this multiple times until everything is installed (may be twice).

 Install libraries into the ASDF Elixir dirs: